As leaders meet, Chinese hope for end to 'zero-COVID' limits

 Within the city, the daily lives of residents are dictated by their health codes.
 They must use an app to scan the QR code of any facility they enter to show their status and log their whereabouts.

-Without a green code and a negative coronavirus test result within 72 hours, people are not allowed into office buildings, shopping malls, restaurants and other public places.
+People are not allowed into office buildings, shopping malls, restaurants and other public places without a green code and a negative coronavirus test result within 72 hours, and sometimes less.
 The policy means most of Beijing’s 21 million-plus residents take a coronavirus test at least two to three times a week.

 And there is always the risk of a sudden lockdown.
 Officials in hazmat suits guarded entries to gated communities this week in Fengtai district, where five neighborhoods have been categorized as high-risk.
 Residents were not allowed to leave their compounds, and some shops were forced to close.